tech2bg/creditanalytics/CreditAnalytics/README.txt

 FI.Init initializes the CreditAnalytics library - it takes the optional configuration file as an input.
 If the initialization is not successful, certain CreditAnalytics functionality will not be available, as the sample demonstrates.

+The sample EODLive.java shows historical/live data extractions and their eventual analytics.

+Licence

+CreditAnalytics is distributed under the Apache 2.0 licence - please see the attached Licence for details.

+Contributors

+Lakshmi Krishnamurthy (lakshmi7977@gmail.com)